Stevenhaque/gith/README.md

 # gith
-This is a gith repository
+This is a gith repository.